Knight Rider

 Knight Rider is an American entertainment franchise created by Glen A. Larson.
-The core of Knight Rider is its three television series: the original Knight Rider (1982–1986) and sequel series Team Knight Rider (1997–1998) and Knight Rider (2008–2009).
-The franchise also includes three television films, a short-lived spinoff series, computer and video games, and novels, as well as KnightCon, a Knight Rider convention.
+The core of Knight Rider is its three-television series: the original Knight Rider (1982–1986) and sequel series Team Knight Rider (1997–1998) and Knight Rider (2008–2009).
+The franchise also includes three television films, a short-lived spin-off series, computer and video games, and novels, as well as KnightCon, a Knight Rider convention.
 Beginning with the original television series and continuing with the subsequent films and series, the franchise has developed a cult following and spawned many pop culture references.

 The original Knight Rider series followed the adventures of Michael Knight, a modern-day crime fighter who uses a technologically advanced, artificially intelligent automobile.
 This car, named KITT, is virtually indestructible, due to a high-tech coating applied to it.
 Knight Rider stories usually depict either average citizens, or ethical heads of corporations, being bullied into subservience to an overbearing or ruthless criminal organization.
-The protagonist(s) of each particular series is instructed by the Foundation for Law and Government (FLAG) to assist in some manner.
-The protagonist(s) has the assistance of a high-tech, self-aware, and nearly indestructible vehicle.
+The protagonists of each particular series are instructed by the Foundation for Law and Government (FLAG) to assist in some manner.
+The protagonists have the assistance of a high-tech, self-aware, and nearly indestructible vehicle.